ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 To improve data transfer rate, adjust bandwidth allocation of RMM server.
 To know how to change bandwidth allocation, see [Adjusting bandwidth allocation that uses the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
 {:note: .note}

 ## General steps

-1. Order RackWare RMM (IBM Catalog Tile)
+1. Order RackWare RMM (IBM catalog tile)

-2. BYOL (Bring Your Own License) from RackWare
+2. BYOL (Bring your own license) from RackWare

 3. Set up and provision IBM Cloud VPC and VSI